superduper-io/superduper/README.md

  </div>

 ---
-<p style="color:red"><strong>Important Announcement !</strong></p>
+## 📢 Important Announcement !

-On the 15th of November, we are going to officially launch SuperDuperDB with the release of v0.1.
+On the **15th of November**, we are going to officially launch **SuperDuperDB** with the release of **v0.1**.

 The release will include:

-* Integration of major SQL databases, including PostgreSQL, MySQL, SQLite, DuckDB, BigQuery, Snowflake, and many more.
+- Full integration of major SQL databases, including PostgreSQL, MySQL, SQLite, DuckDB, BigQuery, Snowflake, and many more.
-* Massive overhaul of the docs
+- Massive overhaul of the docs
-* Revamped and modularized testing suite
+- Revamped and modularized testing suite

-⭐️ Leave a star to be informed of more exciting updates!
+⭐️ **Leave a star** to be informed of more exciting updates!

 ---